What can accreditation do for Health Insurance professionals?

 - Frontier Nursing University (for student clinical experience in birth centers)

-Why require CABC Accreditation of Birth Centers for your subscribers?
+Why require CABC Accreditation for your birth center subscribers?

 - Save money by providing a proven option for care that avoids unnecessary and costly interventions.